 The dependability aspects shall be considered during the entire verification process for dependability critical items until closeout.

+The justification for retention of each dependability critical item shall be subject to approval by the customer.

 Design reviews

 The supplier shall ensure that all dependability data for a design review are presented to the customer in accordance with the project review schedule.